 - to any person with your consent;

-- in connection with any sale of any member of the Bentleys Group; and
+- in connection with any sale of any member of our Bentleys Group; and

 - to our professional advisers but only so they can advise us in respect of the same.

-6.1.
-We will only collect sensitive information from you directly as reasonably necessary to provide services to you and with your consent.
+4.1.
+We will only collect Sensitive Information from you directly as reasonably necessary to provide services to you and with your consent.

-6.2.
-As an example, and without limiting the types of sensitive information we collect, we may collect the following sensitive information (a) tax file number, (b) medical history, and (c) [insert any other information collected regarding ethnicity, sexual orientation, political affiliations etc].
+4.2.
+As an example, and without limiting the types of Sensitive Information we collect, we may collect the following Sensitive Information (a) tax file number and (b) medical history.

-6.3.
-The Bentleys Network will not collect your tax file number unless you have completed a Client Tax File Number Consent Form.
-You may revoke your consent under that Client Tax File Number Consent Form at any time if you are no longer a client of the Bentleys Network, in which case, we will only retain your tax file number for any purpose required by law or under any contract with its licensee.
+4.3.
+We will not collect your tax file number unless you have completed a Client Tax File Number Consent Form.
+You may revoke your consent under that Client Tax File Number Consent Form at any time if you are no longer our client, in which case, we will only retain your tax file number for any purpose required by law or under any contract with its licensee.

-7.1.
-We may use or disclose your personal information for direct marketing purposes, being:
+5.1.
+We may use or disclose your Personal Information for direct marketing purposes, being:

-- to promote our services and provide you with information and marketing materials about other services that may be of interest to you including services provided by other members of the Bentleys Network;
+- to promote our services and provide you with information and marketing materials about other services that may be of interest to you including services provided by other members of our Bentleys Group;

 - to provide information relevant to your type of business or other area of expertise or interest; and